Current status

 Mainnet behavior

-Observable accepted mainnet transactions using the new rules carry stronger evidence than testnet examples or roadmap posts.
+Observable accepted mainnet transactions using the new rules carry better evidence than testnet examples or roadmap posts.

-Use the Status Updates page for dated snapshots.
-Use this page for the current public wording standard.
+Use Status Updates for dated snapshots.
+Use this status page for the current public wording standard.

 Usable today